Flea Dirt (Flea Poop) - What Does it Look Like?

 When fleas excrete the host blood as fecal matter, it manifests itself as small dark lumps akin to black pepper or specks of dirt.
 This matter - also commonly referred to as flea poop or flea dust - will cling to your pet's coat or skin like black dandruff.
 While the dust itself is not necessarily harmful, it's a sure-fire indicator that you have a flea infestation on or around your pet.

 How Do I Spot It?

-As cats tend to roam outdoors and dogs like to frolic in, shall we say, unsavoury patches of mud, it's important to make sure that those black specks are actually flea dirt.
+As cats tend to roam outdoors and dogs like to frolic in, shall we say, unsavoury patches of mud, it's important to make sure that those black specks are actually flea poop.
 Fortunately, there's a very simple test: either comb out a few pieces of dirt onto a towel and dissolve them with a little water, or rinse your pet around the dirty area.
-If the substance turns from black to a dark-reddish brown, you are almost certainly dealing with flea droppings.
+If the substance turns from black to a dark-reddish brown, you are almost certainly dealing with flea dust.

 Removing Flea Dirt From Cats and Dogs

 Have you ever tried to give a feline a bath?
 While most dogs will wag their tails and dive headlong beneath the surface of any pond or pool they see, cats are rather more selective.
 For that reason, bathing shouldn't be your first option for your poor cat.

 Invest in a comb like the Safari Flea Comb for Cats.
 It's a simple, straight-toothed metal comb like that used for removing lice from younger children.
 Dip it in water then carefully run it through your pet's coat, making sure to wipe any dirt on a piece of kitchen towel.
 While your cat might squirm a little, this is the easiest way to eradicate dirt and remove living fleas simultaneously.